MetaFam/metagame-wiki/docs/wtf-is-metagame/the-coming-of-metagame.md

 Well, not really.
 I have been waiting for someone to do it, ever since my brain was first occupied by this “_Ethereum world computer_” meme;

-> “Holy shit!
-This is the software infrastructure layer we need for a fair socioeconomic system of the future!”
+> “Holy shit, this is the software infrastructure layer for building new kinds of socioeconomic systems!”

 It is only now that I said: _I’ll be damned if I don’t at least try._
 ## Why now?